pennhanlee/tp/docs/DeveloperGuide.md

 the `Model` and return a `CommandResult` as a feedback to the user.
 *If there is an existing note with the same title and text, an exception will be thrown with a message to the User*

-Below is an activity diagram which illustrates the flow of events for adding a book
+Below is an activity diagram which illustrates the flow of events for adding a book:

 ![Add note command flow of execution](images/NoteActivityDiagram.png)

-Below is a sequence diagram which illustrates the a scenario where a User adds a valid note to a valid book<br>
+Below is a sequence diagram which illustrates the a scenario where a User adds a valid note to a valid book:<br>
 Command: `note 1 n/Thoughts txt/Something`

 ![Interactions inside the logic component for the add note command](images/NoteSequenceDiagram.png)